APPLICATION AND TRAINING

 AFSSA volunteers play a very important role in helping us accomplish our mission to promote abuse free Asian communities.
 To find out more about the agency and the volunteering opportunities available, please attend one of the several orientations during the year.
 Dates for the orientation can be found on the Volunteer Training Calendar.

 Attending an AFSSA Volunteer Orientation is the first requirement for becoming a volunteer!
+Take a look at our 2018 dates.

 Four: Background Check